 Behind the scenes, Steve is a trusted antitrust advisor and advocate in antitrust compliance matters, with a particular focus on clients in the food, beverage, consumer packaged goods, automotive, and high technology industries.

 Steve maintains an active high-impact pro bono practice.
-He was the lead trial counsel on a challenge to political gerrymandering in Maryland and is currently co-lead counsel in a challenge to the U.S. government’s policies concerning asylum seekers that are attempting to enter the U.S. at ports of entry on the US-Mexico border and a challenge to police practices that prevented African American voters from accessing the ballot box in a North Carolina municipality.
+He was the lead trial counsel on a challenge to political gerrymandering in Maryland and is currently co-lead counsel in a challenge to the US government’s policies concerning asylum seekers that are attempting to enter the US at ports of entry on the US-Mexico border and a challenge to police practices that prevented African American voters from accessing the ballot box in a North Carolina municipality.

 - PDVSA US Litigation Trust v.
 Lukoil Pan Americas LLC (S.D.
 Fla.).
 Obtained dismissal of claims against multinational energy corporation direct-action cases, and state attorney general cases alleging that it engaged with other defendants in a decade-long conspiracy to bribe Venezuelan officials and rig bids for the sale and purchase of crude oil submitted to PDVSA, allegedly costing PDVSA billions of dollars in lost revenue.
 The trust was purportedly assigned the claims of PDVSA and the Venezuelan government so that it could litigate on PDVSA’s behalf in the U.S. courts.

 - In re Broiler Chicken Antitrust Litig.
 (N.D.
 Ill.).
 Representing Foster Farms, LLC against multiple class actions alleging that the major U.S. chicken companies conspired to restrict output and fix prices.